Plattsburgh Pioneers: History

-The last few home games were moved to the much smaller Crete Civic Center, to save on rent, but the crowds were insufficient to make the $2,000 monthly payment.
-On October 27, Plattsburgh drew 800 fans, their second-largest crowd of the season, but the game was cancelled after the ice compressor broke down, and the meager ticket money was refunded.
-Finally, two days later, the Pioneers folded, just six weeks into the season, with a 0-16-0-1 record; an attempt to move the franchise to Massena, New York was nixed by the QMJHL, who announced that games played against Plattsburgh would not be counted in the league standings or statistics.
+The last few home games were moved to the smaller Crete Civic Center.
+On October 27, Plattsburgh drew 800 fans, their second-largest crowd of the season.
+Two days later, the Pioneers folded six weeks into the season.
+An attempt to move the franchise to Massena, New York was declined by the QMJHL, and games played against Plattsburgh were not counted in the league standings or statistics.